-Bending and forming metal or sheet steel is a process that is used to create duct work as well as metal enclosures such as electrical boxes.
-If you are looking for a metal manufacturer that can take care of all of your metal bending and metal forming needs, ABT Metals has your back.
+Bending and forming sheet metal is a process that is used to create duct work as well as metal enclosures such as electrical boxes.
+If you are looking for a metal manufacturer that can take care of all of your sheet metal bending and forming needs, ABT Metals has your back!
 Our team of knowledgeable and professional engineers and technicians will work with you to help you design, and manufacture the metal parts you need in a timely manner.
-Whether you need a part mass produced on a regular basis, or just need to place a single metal bending or metal forming order, we can help you.
+Whether you need a part mass-produced on a regular basis, or just need to place a single sheet metal bending or sheet metal forming order, we can help you.
 Our engineers will work with you to ensure that we develop an optimized process that will minimize the amount of material wasted and help you reduce costs.

-If you are in need of either metal bending services or metal forming services to create the metal part that you require, contact us for a production quote today.
+If you are in need of either sheet metal bending services or sheet metal forming services to create the metal part that you require, contact us for a production quote today.
 ABT Metals is capable of handling all things metal.
-All of our services are in house which reduces costs and provides an efficient solution to your metal manufacturing needs.
-We look forward to providing you and your business with high quality metal bending and metal forming services.
+All of our services are in-house which reduces costs and provides an efficient solution to your metal manufacturing needs.
+We look forward to providing you and your business with high-quality sheet metal bending and forming services.

 Request A Quote

 With the rapid advancements in the last few decades, there has been extensive growth in the demand for custom-made products.
 The sheet metal manufacturing industry is no exception.
 Since sheet metal is a versatile item that can be easily transformed into various forms, it has brought new techniques that have made metal work more efficient and valuable.

 The transformation begins by using sheet metal forming procedures like metal bending to convert sheet metal into the desired shape required for multiple production operations.
 Whether it is chassis, brackets, cabinets, electrical enclosures, covers, etc., there are endless different sheet metal components that give the impression of being easy to manufacture but attaining its part accuracy includes a complex fabrication process.